abelsj60/my-site/app/data/reveries/04-18-19-virtual-reality-is-light-on-reality-two.md

 React has a lot of opinions about how to program software.

-(It alos has an army of followers who have equally strong opinions about it.
+(It also has an army of followers who have equally strong opinions about it.
 I'll belabor the whole thing as soon as I know enough to have an opinion about why it's so horrible to have an opinion.)

 Anyway, people refer to React's opinions as "the React way."